Killua363/CODSOFT/README.md

 # CODSOFT
 Data Science Projects

-Repository incudes 3 project files
+Repository incudes 3 project files.
-This tasks are completed using Python
+This tasks are completed using Python.